Xuther001/CashCompanionBackend/README.md

 There are three endpoints:

 POST /api/v1/notes
-    -Request body is as follows:
+    - Request body is as follows:

-    ```Bash
     {
     "content": "string",
     "userid": "string"
     }

 GET /api/v1/notes
-    -This will return all notes regardless of who posted it:
+    - This will return all notes as a list regardless of who posted it:

-      ```Bash
       [
         {
-          "id": 0,
+          "id": Integer,
           "content": "string",
           "userid": "string"
         }
       ]

 GET api/v1/notes/{userid}
-    -This endpoint is having issues with CORS and has been temporarily commented out.
+    - This endpoint is having issues with CORS and has been temporarily commented out.

 DELETE /api/v1/notes{id}
-    -This will delete note with id {id}
+    - This will delete note with id {id}